Install a sidecar as a single container

 Check that the sidecar is operational by verifying that it can handle database requests:

-Track a repository to the Cyral control plane, including any identity provider integrations and identity mappings.
+Track a repository to the Cyral control plane, including any identity provider integrations and access rules.
 See the quickstart section for more information.

 Assign the repository to the Cyral sidecar.